2023 Solar Incentives Guide for Wake Forest, NC - Tax Credits & Rebates

 EcoWatch's Wake Forest, NC Solar Incentives FAQs

-It's best to speak with your local Wake Forest solar installer for a better understanding of which incentives your project may qualify for.
-Usually, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those offered by the government of North Carolina, might have other requirements.
+It's a smart idea to get in touch with your local Wake Forest solar installer for a better understanding of which incentives your project will qualify for.
+Typically, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided by the North Carolina government, might have other requirements.

-You should plan to talk to someone from the company that installed your solar system — or call a local Wake Forest solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+You should plan to talk to someone from the company that installed your solar system – or reach out to a local Wake Forest solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 When does the federal solar tax credit end?